Haplea-Ioan-Stefan/COVID_Vo/README.md

 # Graph plots of COVID-19 cases in Vo'

-I analyzed the published data of the COVID-19 outbreak in the Italian town of Vo’, near Venice, one of the hotspots of the epidemic.
+I analyzed the published data of the **COVID-19** outbreak in the Italian town of **Vo’**, near Venice, one of the hotspots of the epidemic.

 Constructed contact networks of COVID positive patients and of their social vicinities, using **R** code (https://www.r-project.org/).<br/>
 Then, I have displayed the graphs using the network visualization software **Gephi** (https://gephi.org).<br/>